Hudsn/svelte-snowpack-boilerplate/README.md

 # New Project

 > ✨ Bootstrapped with Create Snowpack App (CSA).

 > ✨ Modified to get started with a basic svelte app and SCSS

-> ❗❗ Not perfect, some things (mainly preprocessor) may not work as expected; this project was created to learn the basics of snowpack and svelte.
+> ❗❗ Some things (mainly preprocessor) may not work as expected; this project was created to learn the basics of snowpack and svelte.

 ## Available Scripts